unicornlang/unicorn/README.md

 # Unicorn🦄

-Unicorn is a programming language built to trancompile to object oriented C code that is idiomatic and readable.
-It also offers some useful library agnostic macros and optional data mutability and ownership checks.
-Documentation can be generated from unicorn that uses markdown.
+Unicorn is a programming language that trancompiles to object oriented C code that is idiomatic and readable.
+The `unicorn` command also offers useful library agnostic helper macros, optional data mutability and ownership checks, and can generate documentation that uses markdown.

 ```console
 unicorn foo.u -o foo.c